7 races to watch for early signs of House results

 Though the two-term incumbent is used to close races — she won her elections in 2018 and 2020 by roughly 2 percentage points — The Cook Political Report’s Dave Wasserman noted last month when it moved the House race from “lean Democrat” to a toss-up that one challenge for Spanberger has been having to introduce herself to a majority-new district.
 That’s an expensive feat given that it’s in the Washington, D.C., media market.

-Democrats are acutely aware of the challenging reelections Spanberger and Reps.
-Elaine Luria (D-Va.) and Jennifer Wexton (D-Va.) face in the state and criticized the redistricting process.
+Democrats are acutely aware of the challenging reelections of Spanberger and Reps.
+Elaine Luria (D-Va.) and Jennifer Wexton (D-Va.) face the state and criticized the redistricting process.

 “It was the women who got the short end of the stick in Virginia,” House Majority Leader Steny Hoyer (D-Md.) told reporters in his Capitol office.
 “I’d be angry about that.”